DreamLab/memoize/README.rst

   least-recently-updated strategy is already provided;
 * entry builder (see :class:`memoize.entrybuilder.CacheEntryBuilder`)
   which has control over ``update_after``  & ``expires_after`` described in `Tunable eviction & async refreshing`_
+* value post-processing (see :class:`memoize.postprocessing.Postprocessing`);
+  noop is the default one;
+  deep-copy post-processing is also provided (be wary of deep-copy cost & limitations, but deep-copying allows callers to safely modify values retrieved from an in-memory cache).

 All of these elements are open for extension (you can implement and plug-in your own).
 Please contribute!